-- 1. In SQL Server Management Studio, select the code under the comment Disable buffer pool extension, then click Execute. - 2.
-Select the code under the comment View buffer pool extension details, then click Execute. - 3.
-Use File Explorer to view the contents of the T:\ folder and note that the MyCache.bpe file has been deleted. - 4.
-In SQL Server Management Studio, select the code under the comment View buffer pool extension details again, and click Execute.
-Review the row in the Results tab, note that buffer pool extension is disabled.
+- 1. In SQL Server Management Studio, select the code under the comment Disable buffer pool extension, then click Execute. - Use File Explorer to view the contents of the T:\ folder and note that the MyCache.bpe file has been deleted.

+- 3. In SQL Server Management Studio, select the code under the comment View buffer pool extension details again, and click Execute.
+Review the row in the Results tab, and note that the buffer pool extension is disabled. - 4.
+Close SQL Server Management Studio, without saving any changes.